nelsonchaves/programming-bible/PostgreSQL/postgres_cli.md

 #### Listing Databases

-To view all the databases:

 ```ruby
 # List all databases
 \l
 ```

 #### Creating a Database

-To create a new database:

 ```ruby
 # Create a new database